 The discussions also dwelled upon the issue of disability justice, which involves issuing a certificate of permanent validity to people with SCD because SCD is considered a permanent disability.
 An SCD patient with a benchmark disability who requires intense physical, psychological, or other support for daily life activities such as accessing facilities, services, and making decisions, will be eligible for the support mandated for individuals with high dependency needs.
 However, it is an uphill task for SCD patients to acquire a certificate.

 More importantly, the approach of “eradication” or “elimination” came under deep scrutiny.
 According to the participants, there is excessive emphasis on screening and stopping marriages in the policy, and that too with a target-driven approach, which is problematic.
 It is assumed that pregnancy is a logical extension of marriage, and interventions like prenatal screening are done with the assumption that the pregnancy will be terminated if any of the partners test positive.
 These presumptions border on eugenics and need to be revisited with reproductive justice in mind.
-Furthermore, the structures meant to help those with SCD find relief and treatment shouldn’t be neglected in favour of “elimination.”
+Furthermore, the structures meant to help those with SCD find relief and treatment should not be neglected in favour of “elimination.”
 For example, many of the speakers emphasized that making hydroxyurea readily available and educating healthcare professionals about its proper usage can be far better practices than many of the complex and problematic ways that are being pursued.
 The round table deliberated on many other related issues in greater depth.